-- Route a customer-supplied appropriately-sized, wire with ground from an electrical junction box with an ON/ OFF switch through the back panel of the water heater.
+- 3. Route a customer-supplied appropriately-sized (or at least 10 gauge) wire with ground from an electrical junction box with an ON/OFF switch through the back panel of the water heater.
 Route the wire through the cabinet to the junction box. - 4.
-On the opposite side of the block from the factory installed wiring, connect the white wire to the white terminal, the black wire to the black terminal, and the green ground wire to the green terminal (for each circuit).
+On the opposite side of the block from the factory installed wiring, connect the white wire to the white terminal, the black wire to the black terminal, and the green ground wire to the green terminal.